l0wigh/Red/doc/MANUAL.md

 You can change line by simply putting the line number and hit enter.

 You are on the right line ?
 You good.
 Ok now, let's use the `s` command : s/ed/red

+This command will change the first occurence of ed with red on the current line.

+You also can use `%s` instead of `s` to do it on the whole file.

+This is a powerful way to replace/fix/modify line(s) since it's using a sed style format.
+If you want more information, look at how to use sed and regex, this will blow your mind.

+## Final Words

+That was a short introduction, but it should give you everything to start playing with Red (or even Ed or Ex).

+Red will not replace your everyday editor, but can be a powerful tool to do little edits that require more than echo but less than an IDE inside your good old terminal.